arcee-ai/mergekit/docs/create_a_merge_method.md

 are ordered mappings keyed by `TensorEntry.id`.
 The signature remains the source of parameter validation, including constraints inside `T`.

+`merge_method` selects execution from the first argument annotation: `TensorBatch` for a numerical batch kernel, `TensorGroup` for a sequential group kernel.
+It can also be called directly: `method = merge_method(kernel, name="my_method")`.
-`from_batch_kernel` and `from_group_kernel` construct methods without registering them. `method.supports_batching` distinguishes a native numerical kernel from a `GroupMergeMethod`; accepting a logical batch alone does not imply vectorization.
+`method.supports_batching` reports whether the kernel is batched; accepting a logical batch alone does not imply vectorization.

 ## Metadata and base inputs